FateMeetsLuck/dmildew/README.md

 This language is stricter than JavaScript.
 Global variables cannot be redeclared unless they are undefined by setting them to `undefined`.
 Local variables cannot be redeclared in the same scope likewise.
 Semicolons are required in a manner similar to C# or Java.

+Since all programs are run in a scope, the `var` keyword declares variables that are stored in the global scope, while `let` and `const` work the same as in ES6.
+This is more similar to Lua.

 ## Help

 There is now a ##dmildew channel on the Freenode IRC network.
 If no one is there, leave a question or comment on the github project page.